prismios/PrismLite/README.md

 This app does NOT work when sideloaded with an **enterprise** certificate.
 If sideloaded with a developer certificate, ensure "App Groups" are enabled/it works with widgets.
 If sideloaded with an enterprise certificate, widgets will appear blank.

+I am actively looking for ways to fix this issue.

 ---

 ## ✨ What is PrismLite?